ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 -----------

 **Priority**

+- Ensure dialogs (e.g. initial password prompt) show the title in full, and don't clip text that they contain (e.g. good: upload dialogue; bad: ?some of the cancellation dialogs).

 - Have facility to upload and/or automatically feed patient details into the server, then have clients restrict to these predefined patients.
 Since we are